Student Led Teaching Awards 2026

 Student Awards

-Programme Representative of the year
+Academic Representative of the Year Award

 Only currently elected Programme Representatives are eligible for this award.

-Academic Society of the year
+Most Engaged Representative of the year